 Lower Band = (MA – Kσ)

-3. Practical Applications of Bollinger Bands in Trading
+3. Practical Applications of a Bollinger Bands Strategy

-Like almost every indicator, independent traders can and have adapted Bollinger Bands in various ways.
+Traders apply a Bollinger Bands strategy in several practical ways depending on their market style and objectives.
 Some cherish it as a solo forecast tool, while others only study it to understand prices’ historical nature.

 In a nutshell, below are the most popular direct applications of the indicator thus far: